pawarhrishi21/Threads-Dispatcher/Readme.txt

 ______________________________________________________________________________________________________________________________________________________________________

-4. Provide a snapshot of a sample run.

-The snapshots are present in the samples directory.
+Please check sample run snapshots are present in the samples directory.